How to Make the Japanese Mushroom Oyster Hot Pot at Home

 Be sure to pair this Oyster Mushroom Hot Pot with a side of brown rice or quinoa to make it a well-rounded, nutritious dinner.
 You can find more recipes and meal ideas on Food and Meal’s recipe blog or get creative and try adding different vegetables, proteins, herbs and spices to this adaptable one-pot recipe.

-How To Make The Japanese Mushroom Oyster Hot Pot At Home 4
+How to Make the Japanese Mushroom Oyster Hot Pot at Home 4

 Pastry chef at